devAmaresh/MystiDraw/README.md

 - 🔐 **JWT Authentication** - Secure token-based user sessions
 - 📱 **Responsive Design** - Works on desktop and mobile devices
 - ⚡ **Real-time Communication** - Instant updates via WebSockets
+- 🖌️ **Customizable Drawing Tools** - Choose colors, brush sizes, and more
+- 🗣️ **Voice Input** - Use speech-to-text to chat
+- 💡 Smart Hints – Automatically get helpful hints if you're stuck for too long

 ## 🎮 How to Play